Define the problem you're actually solving; draft your career hypothesis.

 Pick your top 3 reasons for a change and dig into each.

-**Pick your top 3** and, for each, write: the reason in your own words · why it matters and how life would differ if solved · what you could change now, and **who you know who made this move**.
+**Pick your top 3** and, for each, work the four prompts below: the reason **in your own words** · **why it matters** and **how life would differ if solved** · **what you could change now** · **who you know** who made this move.

 Name the floor you won't go below and the line that makes you walk.